-You asked for a specific paper, a function signature, or last quarter’s revenue number, and the model returned a confident answer that turned out to be wrong.
-The citation does not resolve, the function name does not exist in the SDK, or the number is off by an order of magnitude.
-Worse, when you pushed back, the model doubled down with another fake citation.
-Hallucination is not random noise — it concentrates in the gap between “needs a fact” and “has no source”.
-This page walks through the prompt shapes that invite hallucination and how to close the gap with retrieval, source pinning, and explicit uncertainty.
+You asked for a specific paper, a function signature, or last quarter’s revenue number, and the model returned a confident answer that was wrong.
+The citation does not resolve, the function does not exist in the SDK, or the number is off by an order of magnitude.
+When you pushed back, it doubled down with a more elaborate fake citation.
+Hallucination is not random noise.
+It concentrates in the gap between “needs a fact” and “has no source.”

 Common causes